Zellij: Generalization across the region (14th to 15th centuries)

-The more complex zellij style that we know today became widespread during the first half of the 14th century under the Marinid, Zayyanid, and Nasrid dynastic periods in Morocco, Algeria, and al-Andalus.
+The more complex zellij style became widespread during the first half of the 14th century under the Marinid, Zayyanid, and Nasrid dynastic periods in Morocco, Algeria, and al-Andalus.
 Due to the significant cultural unity and relations between al-Andalus and the western Maghreb, the forms of zellij under Marinid, Nasrid, and Zayyanid patronage are extremely similar.
 In Ifriqiya (Tunisia), under the Hafsid dynasty, zellij tiling largely fell out of style during this same period and was replaced by a preference for stone and marble paneling.

-Zellij tiling was most typically used to pave floors and to cover the lower walls inside buildings.
-Zellij was also used on the exterior of minarets and on some entrance portals.
+Zellij tiling was used to pave floors and to cover the lower walls inside buildings, and on the exterior of minarets and on some entrance portals.
 Geometric motifs predominated, with patterns of increasing complexity being formed during this period.
 Less frequently, vegetal or floral arabesque motifs were also created.
 On walls, zellij geometric dadoes were commonly topped by an epigraphic frieze.
 By this period, more colours were employed such as yellow (using iron oxides or chrome yellow), blues, and a dark brown manganese colour.
 This style of tile mosaic, formed by assembling a large number of small hand-cut pieces to form a pattern, is evident in famous buildings of the period such as the Alhambra palaces of the Nasrids, the mosques of Tlemcen, and the Marinid madrasas of Fez, Meknes, and Salé.
-It is also found in some Christian Spanish palaces of the same period who employed Muslim or Mudéjar craftsmen, most notably the Alcazar of Seville, whose 14th-century sections are contemporary with the Alhambra and contain zellij tilework in the same style, although of slightly lesser sophistication.
+Some Christian Spanish palaces of the same period employed Muslim or Mudéjar craftsmen, notably the Alcázar of Seville, whose 14th-century sections are contemporary with the Alhambra and contain zellij tilework in a similar style.